ToJans/tojans.github.com/content/posts/reference-by-value-in-typescript/index.md

 It allows a developer to build something usable in a couple of hours, and a full blown configurator usually takes 1 to 4 weeks.

-However, it requires a little bit of effort to get acquinted with the platform as a developer.
+However, it requires a little bit of effort to get acquainted with the platform as a developer.

 As the intent is to make this platform open to all developers as a low-code platform with a low barrier to entry, I was wondering if I could make the developer experience extremely user friendly.